 Little Creatures' little brother White Rabbit opened in the Yarra Valley in 2009, promising to bring the expertise that created modern Aussie classics like Little Creatures Pale Ale from the West Coast to Victoria.
-The brewery's launch beer ' their Dark Ale - has since been refined so successfully it picked up a gold at the 2010 Australian International Beer Awards.
-A second beer was introduced in 2010: a honey-conditioned White Ale made in the traditional Belgian witbier style, created by head brewer Jeremy Halse, formerly of Matilda Bay.
+The brewery's launch beer, the Dark Ale, soon afterwards picked up a gold at the 2010 Australian International Beer Awards.
+A second beer was introduced that year too: a honey-conditioned White Ale inspired by Belgian witbiers that has, like the Dark Ale, steadily evolved over time.

 Designed around two custom built 5,000l open fermentation tanks and decorated with imagery from Lewis Carroll's Alice in Wonderland, the White Rabbit approach to brewing is rare in Australia.
 Once a brew is completed, the wort is transferred to these open top fermenters where the yeast is added and allowed to go to work making beer unconstrained by the closed containers used in most other breweries.
 There's no risk of infection as the tanks are kept in a controlled environment filled with filtered air while the benefits of this centuries old method are the creation of unique complexities in the beer and greater flexibility in the management of yeasts.